 - You expect to be invested for more than 10 years: Active asset location strategies generally take time to work (as a general rule, they require at least 10 years to be effective).
 The longer you can keep your assets invested, the greater the potential benefits from tax deferral.
 So if you are saving for retirement and expect to work at least another 10 years, or won't need to use the money in your tax-advantaged accounts any sooner than that, an active tax location strategy could have a big impact.
 Note, however, that under some circumstances—such as a sharp drop in income or a move from a domicile with high state or local taxes to one with none—active asset location can have a significant impact in less than 10 years.

 First, rate your investments on a tax-efficiency scale

 If you are in position to take advantage of an active asset location strategy, you have to choose which assets to keep in your tax-advantaged accounts and which to leave in your taxable accounts.

 All else being equal, the more tax inefficient an investment is, the more tax you pay on it every year if it's held in a taxable account.
-Below, we present ratings on a variety of investment types across a spectrum from very inefficient to very efficient.
+Below, we present ratings on several investment types.
 Of course, there is no way to know exactly what tax rates will apply to your investments in the future and the future tax-efficiency of specific investments is also unknowable, but in general: